matomo-org/matomo/plugins/AIProviders/README.md

 not override that.
 A grounded request can come back with no search at all, so read `wasWebSearchUsed()` and `getWebSearchRequestCount()` on the response for what actually happened.

+Grounded answers arrive in fragments, which AIProviders reassembles: adjacent fragments are one sentence split at a citation boundary and are joined as-is, while a fragment after a tool block or a separate output message starts a new sentence and gets a single space.
+Never a newline, so a boundary falling inside a JSON string value cannot break `getJsonData()`.

 **Citation titles and queries are untrusted model output.** They are length-capped but otherwise verbatim, so escape them where you render them.
 URLs are guaranteed to be `http(s)`.